BeeibekKunwar/yatayat-tayari-policy/privacy-policy.md

 We may update this privacy policy from time to time.
 Any updates will be reflected here.

 **9. Contact Us**
-If you have any questions about this privacy policy or other concerns, please contact us .
+If you have any questions about this privacy policy or other concerns, please contact us at yatayattayari@gmail.com.